Lecce Puglia, Italy Travel Guide

 Fine dining: €60-€150+

-Transportation costs include €1.10-€1.50 for a local bus ticket, €8-€15 for a taxi within the city center, and €10-€20 for a regional train from Lecce to Bari.
+Transportation costs include €1.10-€1.50 for a public bus ticket, €8-€15 for a taxi within the city center, and €10-€20 for a regional train from Lecce to Bari.
 Car rental for a compact vehicle is around €30-€70 per day, excluding fuel and insurance.
-Attraction entry fees, like for museums or historical sites like Castello Carlo V or Museo Provinciale Sigismondo Castromediano, usually fall between €5-€15.
+Attraction entry fees, like for museums or heritage sites like Castello Carlo V or Museo Provinciale Sigismondo Castromediano, usually fall between €5-€15.
 Guided tours typically cost €25-€50+ per person.

 Local bus: €1.10-€1.50